Orange County Shoplifting Attorney

 Regardless of the circumstances that led up to your arrest, our Orange

-Our legal team understands that even a misdemeanor shoplifting charge
+understands that even a misdemeanor shoplifting charge can affect your

-can affect your future and should not be taken lightly.
-We are confident
+future and should not be taken lightly.
+We are confident that we have

-that we have the legal tools and resources to help you after an arrest
+the legal tools and resources to help you after an arrest for this theft

 Penalties for Shoplifting in Orange County, CA

-in informal probation, up to six months in county jail, and/or a fine
+- Up to six months in county jail, and/or

-or may qualify for a petty theft diversion program.
-There are certain
+for a petty theft diversion program.
+There are certain qualifications

-qualifications for these opportunities, and our firm can help you determine
+for these opportunities, and our firm can help you determine if you qualify.